 Despite his environmentalist past, Kennedy has explained that he does not believe in government intervention on climate change.
 Kennedy, perhaps trying to appeal to more Libertarian right-wing voters, has said that the market would be best capable of deciding these changes.

-“I believe in free market capitalism… you can build a solar plant for a billion dollars a gigawatt… a coal plant will cost you about three and a half dollars a gigawatt,” Kennedy said in an interview on the All-In podcast.
+“I believe in free market capitalism… you can build a solar plant for a billion dollars a gigawatt… a coal plant will cost you about three and a half billion dollars a gigawatt,” Kennedy said in an interview on the All-In podcast.

 Kennedy’s wide array of stances make him a complicated figure, and one hard to categorize.
 Is Kennedy a right-wing or left-wing candidate?